dokester/BayesicFitting/docs/manual.md

 In the examples directory the use of **NestedSampler** is demonstrated in [HD2039][exHD20] and [outliers2][exout2].

+<a name="phantomsampler"></a>
+### PhantomSampler

+**PhantomSampler** is an extension of **NestedSampler**, in the sense that it uses all phantoms to calculate the evidence integral.
+The phantoms are the intermediate steps taken by the walker when it is wandered around by the engines.
+In general there are much more phantoms than walkers.
+Keeping the same density in integration steps, we need less walkers, which speeds up the algorithm.
+By default **PhantomSampler** has an ensemble of 20 walkers.

+The downside is possibly less precision due to correlation between the phantoms.

+<a name="nestedsolver"></a>
+### NestedSolver

 **NestedSolver** applies the same algorithm to **OrderProblem**s, where the problem is solved by finding an optimal order.
 The parameters are no